-Freshman helmer Amy Talkington’s frantic comedy “Night of the White Pants,” about a dysfunctional family, sends dad careening into punk culture for a wild night on the town.
-Despite a fine comedic turn by Tom Wilkinson, pic’s too-tall character arcs don’t give the players room to breathe.
+Freshman helmer Amy Talkington’s frantic comedy “Night of the White Pants,” about a dysfunctional family, sends dad careening through Dallas and into punk culture for a wild night on the town.
+Despite a fine comedic turn by Tom Wilkinson as a good ol’ boy millionaire, pic’s too-tall character arcs don’t give the players room to breathe.
+Interactions feel pre-scripted, and coincidences lack the grace of serendipity or the breakneck pace of farce.
 Name cast may snag short theatrical release before cable stint.

 Having barely survived a heart attack, a failing business and an acrimonious divorce, Max Hagan (Wilkinson) sits down to dinner with his brood: severely handicapped sister Lolly (Geri Jewell), perpetually stoned son Millian (Fran Kranz), over-achieving daughter Beth (Selma Blair) and her punk rocker/computer program-designer boyfriend Raff (Nick Stahl).
 Millian reveals that Raff is his drug dealer when Max’s soon-to-be ex-trophy wife (Janine Turner) shows up with a bullhorn and two deputies to throw everyone out of the house.